 Arkadi Monastery is located near the village Amnatos, 23km east of Rethymno.
 It is built at an altitude of 500m, on a fertile plateau with olive groves, vineyards, pine, cypress and oak trees.
 Around the monastery there are several picturesque chapels and from there starts the beautiful Arkadi gorge.

-The exact date of the foundation of the monastery is not known, but it is believed that it was actually founded by Byzantine Emperor Arkadios in the 12th century.
+The exact date of the foundation of the monastery is unknown, but it is believed that it was actually founded by Byzantine Emperor Arkadios in the 12th century.
 According to another version, the name is taken after a monk called Arkadios, who first founded the monastery.
 Moreover, the monastery was called Tsanli Manastir by the Turks (i.e. beneficiary bell), as the Arkadi monastery was the only Cretan monastery that had the right to ring its bells.

-The initial church of the monastery was dedicated to Saint Constantine and some ruins of it are preserved in the northwestern part of the monastery enclosure.
+The initial church of the monastery was dedicated to Saint Constantine and Helen and some ruins of it are preserved in the northwestern part of the monastery enclosure.
 Arkadi is surrounded by massif walls that made it impregnable from the enemies and its rich fortification attracted the rebellious Cretans.
 Many Turkish and Greek documents are referring to the life and the adventures of the monastery, that provided educational, national, ethical and monetary support for the locals.

 The Battle of Arkadi

 During the Turkish occupation of Crete, the Cretans made many revolutionary movements, such as the Revolution of Daskalogiannis in 1770, of the Janissaries in 1821, against the Egyptians in 1822, of Gramvousa in 1828, of Chairetis in 1811.
 They all failed but strengthened Cretan morale and hatred against the Turks.
-The Revolution that opened the way for the Liberation of Crete was the Revolution of 1866, which, combined with the revolutions of 1878 and 1895, put an end to the Turkish Occupation in 1898.
+The Revolution that opened the way for the Liberation of Crete was the Revolution of 1866, which, combined with the revolutions of 1878 and 1895, put an end to the Turkish occupation in 1898.

 The Cretan Revolution of 1866 brought a blow against the Turkish Empire, caused significant economic damage and stultified its military prestige.
 The Monastery of Arkadi from the first moment of the Revolution was the center of the Cretan struggle.
 On May 1, 1866, 1500 Cretan rebels gathered under the leadership of Hadji Michalis Giannaris and elected representatives of the various provinces of Crete.
 As president of the Rethymno Commission, was elected the abbot of Arkadi Monastery, Gabriel Marinakis.

-When Ismail Pasha was informed of these events he demanded that the abbot had to expel the Revolutionary Committee from the monastery, otherwise he would destroy it.
+When Ishmael Pasha was informed of these events he demanded that the abbot had to expel the Revolutionary Committee from the monastery, otherwise he would destroy it.
 The abbot refused and in July Ishmael Pasha sent his troops.
 However, the Commission had abandoned Arkadi and the Turks only destroyed the icons and sacred vessels of the temple.
 The committee returned in Arkadi and, in September, Pasha reasked the abandonment of the monastery, otherwise he would destroy it completely!

 The message of Ishmael was rejected and the rebels immediately started organizing their defense.
 On September 24, Panos Koroneos arrived in Bali and visited Arkadi with his soldiers, where he was announced as the General Chief of Rethymnon.
 He organized the military defense and pointed out that Arkadi is not suitable for defense.
-The abbot and monks had the opposite opinion, so Koroneos set John Dimakopoulos as commander and left Arkadi.
+The abbot and monks had the opposite opinion, so Koroneos set Ioannis Dimakopoulos as commander and left Arkadi.
 The monastery was a refuge for many women and children from the nearby villages.
 So, on November 7, in the monastery there were 964 people.
 325 of them were men of whom 259 were armed.

 On the evening of November 7, an army consisting of 6000 soldiers, 200 horsemen, 1200 Albanians and 30 cannons departed from Rethymnon city.
 In the morning of November 8, 1866 all that army, led by the groom of Mustafa Pasha, Suleiman Veis, was standing in front of the monastery.
 The dawn of the same day found the Cretans in the Divine Liturgy (in church).
 When the abbot Gabriel learned that the Turks were established on the hills around the monastery, he blessed all the rebels and everyone took up battle positions.

 Soon, Suleiman Veis asked from the Cretan warriors to surrender.
-The answer was given by the shooting guns and the raised emblem - flag depicting the Transfiguration of Christ (and now kept at the Museum of the Monastery).
+The answer was given by the shooting guns and the raised emblem - flag depicting the Transfiguration of Christ (and now kept at the museum of the Monastery).
 The battle started.

-Women helped by carrying ammunition and water for the warriors, while the Turks were trying in vain to approach and destroy the West Gate.
+Women helped by carrying ammunition and water for the warriors, while the Turks were trying in vain to approach and destroy the west gate.
 The battle continued all day with many casualties of the Turks.
 In the windmill outside of the gate (where the ossuary is currently set) seven Cretans were hidden, who caused the greatest damage to the Turks, but by the evening they were all killed.

 At the night, the Turks brought two heavier cannons from Rethymnon.
 One was the famous bombard koutsahila, famous throughout Crete for its devastating effectiveness.
 The desperate besieged managed to send secretly the priest Kraniotis and Adam Papadakis to ask for help from Koroneos and the other chieftains of Amari province.
 The two men managed to escape Arkadi and reach the other rebels, but they could not help.
 It is worth mentioning that the heroic Adam Papadakis decided to return the monastery, where he knew that he would certainly die.

 When November 9 dawned the battle began.
-The new canons destroyed the western gate.
+The new canons destroyed the west gate.
 The abbot ordered whoever would manage to be alive when the Turks would enter the yard, to give fire to the gunpowder storage room.

 The battle continued relentlessly.
 The Turks managed to enter the gate of the monastery and the battle was bounded inside the monastery.
 Those warriors that had run out of ammunition came to the courtyard and fought with their swords.
 Many girls and women ran to the storey with the powder kegs, as they preferred to surrender their bodies to the flames rather than the atrocities of the Turks.
 When most of the Turks entered the monastery, Dimakopoulos and other warriors, rushed with swords and killed many Turks from those who were in the yard.
 After a while their swords were broken and the Turks continued to come from everywhere after the resistance had fallen from all sides.